 Flexible Family Planning, Reproductive Health, and Gender-Based Violence Services for Transition Situations Project

-This project developed family planning and gender-based violence services for emergency and transitional situations in Burundi and the Democratic Republic of Congo.
+From 2008 - 2014, this project developed family planning and gender-based violence services for emergency and transitional situations in Burundi and the Democratic Republic of Congo.

 This project conducted an integrated biological and behavioral surveillance survey (IBBS) among female sex workers in Mozambique.
 It measured HIV prevalence, related risk behaviors, and access to care services among this population.